AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Get authorization code from redirect

-After getting the Client ID and Client Secret, use them to request an access token, which is used to authenticate API calls.
+After getting the Client ID and Client Secret, use them to request an access token, that is used to authenticate API calls.

 To begin the authorization code flow, direct your users to the following URL in a browser: